BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Cannon popularized his theories in his book The Wisdom of the Body, first published in 1932.

-Next we'll meet Hans Selye, who continued to advance the field of stress research including research and discoveries on the impacts of chronic stress on our health.
+Next we'll meet Hans Selye, who continued to advance the field of stress research including experiments and discoveries on the impacts of chronic stress on our health.

 Hans Selye, MD (January 26, 1907 – October 16, 1982)